Altadena Library Events

 CLOSURE - Presidents' Day

-The Main Library and Bob Lucas Branch will be closed on Presidents' Day.
-If you have items to return, there are outdoor book returns at both libraries: Bob Lucas Branch: Book return in parking lot Main Library: Book return on Mariposa Street, at corner of Santa Rosa Avenue.
+The Bob Lucas Library and Altadena Library at Loma Alta Park will be closed on Presidents' Day.
 Audience: All-Ages Welcome.
 Preschool (3-5 Years Old).
 Elementary (Kindergarten - 5th Grade).
 Tween (8-12 Years Old).
 Teen (8th - 12th Grade).
 Adult (18+ Years Old).
 Event Type: Community.
 Monday, February 16, 2026.
-Both Libraries.
+All locations.

 Preschool Storytime